• Skip to primary navigation

 Crunchy Yeasted Savoury Pastry

-Updated: Oct 22, 2025 · Published: Jan 3, 2025 by Naomi Toilalo WhānauKai · This post may contain affiliate links · 2 Comments
+Updated: Dec 18, 2025 · Published: Jan 3, 2025 by Naomi Toilalo WhānauKai · This post may contain affiliate links · 2 Reviews

 Jump to Recipe Jump to Video Print Recipe

-Roll it out, smear it with my Easy Tomato Chutney and add mozzarella cheese and fresh basil for a cheats pizza.
+Roll the pōhā (pastry) out, smear it with my Easy Tomato Chutney and add mozzarella cheese and fresh basil for a cheats pizza.
 You could also bake the rolled out pastry until it is golden.
-Then, top it with the herbed kirīmi tīhi (cream cheese) from my Savoury Muffin recipe and fresh tōmato (tomatoes).
+Then, top it with the herbed kirīmi tīhi (cream cheese) from my Savoury Muffin recipe, fresh tōmato (tomatoes) and lots of cracked pepper.

 Videography and photography by Sarah Henderson.